 Label the Spray Bottle (Optional)

 It's a good idea to attach a small label sticker to your linen spray bottle, so you don't forget what's inside.
 Consider writing the recipe you used.
 That way, you'll easily be able to replicate it in the future.
-You can date the bottle if you wish, though you don't have to worry about the spray expiring.

 Shake the Spray Bottle Prior to Use